khoinguyenpham/Analyze-a-vulnerable-system-for-a-small-business/README.md

 # 4. Use Linux commands to manage file permissions

-In this project, you will use Linux commands to manage file permissions by checking permissions for files in a directory, checking for incorrect file permissions and changing permissions as needed, as well as removing unauthorized access to a directory.
+In this project, I will use Linux commands to manage file permissions by checking permissions for files in a directory, checking for incorrect file permissions and changing permissions as needed, as well as removing unauthorized access to a directory.

 # 5. Document an incident with an incident handler's journal

-In this project, you can apply your documentation skills using your incident handler's journal.
-With this journal, you can record information about the experiences you will have analyzing security incident scenarios through the course activities.
+In this project, I can record information about the experiences you will have analyzing security incident scenarios through the course activities.